Sussex: Sussex under the Plantagenets

 In 1264, the Sussex Downs were the location of the Battle of Lewes, in which Simon de Montfort and his fellow barons captured Prince Edward (later Edward I), the son and heir of Henry III.
 The subsequent treaty, known as the Mise of Lewes, led to Montfort summoning the first parliament in English history without any prior royal authorisation.
 A provisional administration was set up, consisting of Montfort, the Bishop of Chichester and the Earl of Gloucester.
 These three were to elect a council of nine, to govern until a permanent settlement could be reached.

 During the Hundred Years' War, Sussex found itself on the frontline, convenient both for intended invasions and retaliatory expeditions by licensed French pirates.
 Hastings, Rye and Winchelsea were all burnt during this period and all three towns became part of the Cinque Ports, a loose federation for supplying ships for the country's security.
 Also at this time, Amberley and Bodiam castles were built to defend the upper reaches of navigable rivers.

-One of the impacts of the war and the Black Death, which killed around half of the population of Sussex, was the perceived injustice that led many Sussex people to participate in the Peasant’s Revolt of 1381.
+One of the impacts of the war and the Black Death, which killed around half of the population of Sussex, was the perceived injustice that led many Sussex people to participate in the Peasants' Revolt of 1381.
 Coastal areas suffered most from the Black Death, and took longest to recover.
 Instead much economic activity in Sussex was focused on the Weald.
 Merchants moved north from the coastal towns and many Continental craftsmen, fleeing religious persecution, brought their expertise to the timber, iron, clothmaking and glass industries.
 Economic and social tensions continued for many years as Sussex people were also involved in Jack Cade's rebellion of 1450, in which Cade may have been killed at Cade Street, near Heathfield.
 Demands grew more radical in Sussex in 1451 when John and William Merfold advocated rule by common people.
 They also demanded that Henry VI be deposed and publicly incited the killing of the nobility and clergy.